IMITATION "Henna" Warning

-Chemical henna is a general term we use to describe products that are made with henna, but are adulterated with toxic artificial chemicals.
+Imitation henna is a general term we use to describe products that claim to be henna, but are adulterated with toxic industrial dyes and solvents.

 How to tell the difference

-The simplest way to identify artificial chemical "henna" is that it nearly always comes in factory-made packaging.
-If it has colorful labels with photos and text, it is very likely toxic.
+The most obvious way to identify imitation "henna" is that it usually comes in factory-made packaging.
+If it has colorful labels with photos and text, stay away.

-Packages may be falsely labeled with claims of "natural" or "no chemicals".
-Due to lack of regulation, manufacturers may print anything they like on the label (including a modified ingredients list) without risk of legal action.
+REMEMBER: packages are often falsely labeled with claims of "natural" or "no chemicals".
+Due to lack of regulation, manufacturers can print anything they like on the label (including a modified ingredients list) without risk of legal action.
 Use the information below, or download our printable checklist, so that you can determine for yourself if the product is safe, natural henna.

-#1 : Packaging - Real henna is hand-mixed by henna artists because it is perishable (it only lasts a few days "on the shelf").
+#1 : Packaging - Real henna is hand-mixed by henna artists because it is perishable (it only lasts a few days at room temperature).
 It's not possible to buy natural henna paste unfrozen or from overseas.
 Henna in pre-printed cones or tubes are a red flag, as it indicates it has been mass-produced in a factory.

 #2 : Scent - Real, natural henna smells GOOD!
 Alone, it smells grassy or like hay.
 Usually, it's blended with essential oils which will smell fresh and inviting (unless you don't like the particular oil :) ).
 Commonly used oils are cajeput, tea tree and eucalyptus which all have a similar spicy/medicinal scent, and other oils may be added to enhance the smell as well - such as lavender or lemongrass.
-Chemical "henna" will have a strong, unpleasant odor and will often smell like hair dye.
+Imitation "henna" will have a strong, unpleasant odor and will often smell like hair dye or gasoline.

 #3 : Time - Real henna needs to be left on the skin for 4+ hours in order to stain the skin effectively, and then water should be avoided for 24 hours.
 It takes about 48 hours to darken.
 Chemical "henna" is often called "instant henna" or "emergency henna" because it only needs to be on the skin for 30 minutes or less, you typically are instructed to wash it off with water and the stain is dark immediately.